 - They receive a mail to confirm their signup.

 - That email also contains links with which they can change or even cancel their signup status.

-- A simple API will allow a website to render a simple widget with all
+- A simple API will allow a website to render a simple widget with all the attendees.